Sachin9vardhan/Emotion-detector-using-CNN/README.md

 | 5           | Surprise   |
 | 6           | Neutral    |

-> Ensure your dataset folder is organized by class (one folder per emotion).
+> Ensure your dataset folder is organized.

 ---